aws-samples/amazon-bedrock-audio-summarizer/README.md

 ![S3 console view](./s3.png)

 Drop an audio file into the `source` folder to kick-off the transcription and summarization workflow.
 As the process moves through the stages, you should see new files placed in the `transcription` and `processed` folders of your bucket.
 The entire length of the process will depend on the file size of your audio, but in tests with meetings up to 45-minutes in length results were generally available within 3-5 minutes.

+## 5b: Upload audio via Jupyter Notebook

+Alternatively, you can use the [Jupyter Notebook](./quickstart.ipynb) we've put together to upload audio to S3 and poll for the summary.

 ## Step 6: Review results